 How to check if the whipped cream has the right consistency –

-- Blade marks or circles will be formed by the blade in the cream as it gets thicker.
+- The blade will form blade marks or circles in the cream as it gets thicker.

 - The cream will double up in volume and become dense.

-- Last an the most important one – remove the whisk/blender from the mixer/base.
-Hold it upside down and if the whipped cream maintains its soft peak firmly without falling off the blade (see pic below) – it’s ready to use and is perfect.
+- Last and the most important one – remove the whisk/blender from the mixer/base.
+Hold it upside down, and if the whipped cream maintains its soft peak firmly without falling off the blade- it’s ready to use and is perfect.

-Do give this recipe a try.
-Let me know in the comments if you try this recipe.
-If you have any questions, I would be happy to answer them.
-Would love to hear from you.
+I encourage you to give this recipe a try and share your feedback!
+If you have questions related to this recipe, send me an email, and I would be happy to answer them.
+We’d love to hear from you.

 Homemade Whipped Cream